nicl09/nicl09.github.io.deprecated/_posts/2022-03-15-jekyll-and-pi-setting-up-jekyll.md

 ![](/assets/images/chirpy-1.png)

 So far so good.
 We now have our website up and running and some content wrapped up in a nice theme.
 What's next?<br>
-In the next part we will setup our Pi to host the site and make it available in the internet.
+In the next part we will setup our Pi to host the site and make it available to the internet.